 Kids get killed or injured by firearms all over the world, but the United States has a special problem with gun violence.
 And the problem hasn’t improved during the COVID-19 pandemic.

-On the contrary, in a recent study published in the journal Pediatrics, researchers report that firearm injuries among young children in the United States have actually increased during the pandemic (Cohen et al 2021).
+On the contrary, researchers report that firearm injuries among young children in the United States have actually increased during the pandemic (Cohen et al 2021; Collings et al 2022).

 Taking measure of the crisis

 A snapshot of gun deaths in 2010 tells the story.
 When Erin Grinshteyn and David Hemenway analyzed firearm mortality in 23 affluent countries (including Canada, Germany, Japan, Australia, and the United Kingdom), they found that kids were much more likely to be killed by firearms in the United States (Grinshteyn and Hemenway 2016).

 Compared with other wealthy nations, the U.S gun homicide rate for children under the age of 14 was 19-22 times higher.
 For youth between 15 and 24 years of age, the U.S. rate for gun homicide was 49 times higher.

 How many kids die?
 What are the circumstances?

 Hospitals and medical examiners keep records, so we know the answer.
 Based on national data collected between 2002 and 2014, Katherine Fowler and her colleagues (2017) found that